 - Support mail validation technology including DKIM and DMARC.

-- Increase your organization’s email uptime with 24/7 technical support services
+- Increase your organization’s email uptime with 24/7 technical support services and redundancies

 - Protect your business reputation with outbound filtering that prevents hackers from using your system to send out spam emails